-> Our CEO Lee Godfrey comments ‘At present there is no absolute certainty, however, asset managers should take the necessary steps to ensure their businesses remain efficient and all data is accurate, so they can adapt to regulatory change quickly.
+Lee Godfrey comments ‘At present there is no absolute certainty, however, asset managers should take the necessary steps to ensure their businesses remain efficient and all data is accurate, so they can adapt to regulatory change quickly.

-> In my opinion, Luxembourg and London will maintain a very close relationship, with a healthy approach towards managing business headquarter relocations.
+In my opinion, Luxembourg and London will maintain a very close relationship, with a healthy approach towards managing business headquarter relocations.
 Regardless, the asset management industry need to ensure they can adapt seamlessly.’

 What is certain is that regulation, no matter in what form, is here to stay.
 The priority to ensure the end investor is treated fairly and with transparency will remain, and putting processes in place to ensure efficiency and adaptability is key.

 Godfrey explains ‘KNEIP has developed an online digital platform that can give control back to asset managers and ensure their data management and reporting processes are transparent, streamlined and always compliant, no matter what countries their funds are distributed in.
 We are at the forefront of knowledge when it comes to regulatory change and are confident that no matter the final outcome of Brexit, we will keep our clients fully compliant.
 Our top priority is to support our clients in making the investment and insurance industry a better place for all investors.’